New measurement technology in the Biofidelic Dummy

 Security Forum 2019

 Under the motto „Mobility and Communication“, decision-makers from business, authorities and scientific communities came together in Fürstenau.
 The opportunity was offered for Peter Schimmelpfennig (Managing Partner) to present the newly developed biofidelic dummies and to answer questions on the functionality and areas of application.

 At this year’s Automotive Testing Expo Europe in Stuttgart, CTS presented the new biofidelic dummy.
 The completely new constructed dummy is the first dummy on the market that can freely stand and also freely sit.
 Furthermore, a new skeleton type was presented which can optionally be fitted with measurement technology from the company Kistler.
 Further information on the biofidelic dummy can be found here.

 Safety Week and Automotive Testing Expo 2019

 Last week CTS took part at the Safety Week and Automotive Testing Expo 2019 in Würzburg.
 Managing Director Peter Schimmelpfennig presented the latest generation of Biofidel dummies.
-Biofidel is the only dummy on the market which can be used in freely standing or sitting position.
+The biofidelic dummy is the only dummy on the market which can both freely stand and sit.
 This and many other innovations of the latest dummy generation will also be on display this week at the Automotive Testing Expo Europe in Stuttgart.
 We would like to welcome you at the CTS booth which is located at booth number 1432.
 We are looking forward to seeing you there.